Unboxed-Software/solana-course/content/token-program.md

 );
 ```

-Below is what `createAssociatedTokenAccount` does under the hood.
+Below is what `createAssociatedTokenAccount` does under the hood:

 1. Use `getAssociatedTokenAddress` to derive the associated token account address from the `mint` and `owner`
 2. Create a transaction using `createAssociatedTokenAccountInstruction`